worasom/aqi_thailand2/README.md

 Weather data is from two sources.

-- [OpenWeathermap](https://openweathermap.org/history) provides a bulk historial data to purchase
+- [OpenWeathermap](https://openweathermap.org/history) provides a bulk historial data to purchase.
+The data is processed using `src.data.weather_data.proc_open_weather()`
-- Additional weather data is constantly scraped from [Weather Underground)(https://www.wunderground.com/)
+- Additional weather data is constantly scraped from [Weather Underground)(https://www.wunderground.com/) `src.data.weather_data.update_weather()`

+Both the pollution data and weather data are can be downloaded using one single command `src.data.download_data.main()`

 ## Hotspot Data